-A big surprise in the AR6 Working Group 1 report was the publication of a new hockey stick graph.
-The first pronounced hockey stick graph was published by Michael Mann in 1998 and 199910 and it was heavily promoted in the 3rd IPCC (TAR) report in 2001.
+A big surprise in the AR6 Working Group 1 report was the publication in the key Summary for Policymakers (SPM) of a new hockey stick graph.
+The first pronounced hockey stick graph was published by Michael Mann in 1998 and 199911 and it was heavily promoted in the 3rd IPCC (TAR) report in 2001.